Press "Enter" to skip to content

 Previous Lab Members

-Noël Lefevre, Undergraduate Research Assistant, Spring 2022
+Noël Lefevre, Undergraduate Research Assistant, 2021 – 2022

-Sydney Miller, Undergraduate Research Assistant, Spring 2022
+Sydney Miller, Undergraduate Research Assistant, 2021 – 2022

-Nyimasata Danjo, Undergraduate Research Assistant, Spring 2020
+Nyimasata Danjo, Undergraduate Research Assistant, 2020

-Hannah Schecklman, Undergraduate Research Assistant, Spring 2020
+Hannah Schecklman, Undergraduate Research Assistant, 2020